TocHtka/DVC_template/README.md

 ...
 ```

--> Inputs are written at two places: in the command as sys arg and as dependency.
+* Inputs are written at two places: in the command as sys arg and as dependency.
 Outputs in the command and as output.
+* The section `params:` is volontary.

 Define parameters in **params.yaml** (create this file yourself)